gurgunday/ghtml/README.md

 **Note:**

-Keep in mind that, in Node.js, all else being equal, streaming a response using synchronous generators will **always** be slower than processing everything directly and sending it at once — [this also applies to TTFB](https://github.com/mcollina/fastify-html/issues/11#issuecomment-2069385895).
-However, if a template includes promises that do asynchronous operations (I/O, etc.), then `htmlAsyncGenerator` can be used to stream the response as those promises get resolved, which will indeed improve TTFB.
+Keep in mind that, in Node.js, all else being equal, streaming a response using synchronous generators is **always** slower than processing everything directly and sending it at once — [this also applies to TTFB](https://github.com/mcollina/fastify-html/issues/11#issuecomment-2069385895).
+However, if a template includes promises that do asynchronous operations (I/O, etc.), then `htmlAsyncGenerator` can be used to stream the response as those promises get resolved, which does indeed improve TTFB.

 ### `htmlAsyncGenerator`

 This version of HTML generator should be preferred for asynchronous and streaming use cases.
-The output will be generated as the promise expressions resolve or stream expressions send data.
+The output is generated as the promise expressions resolve or stream expressions send data.

 **Minor Note:**